railsuser2014/openobject-doc-book-en/8/8_20_Config/8_20_Config_menu.rst

 .. index::
    single: welcome page

-Personalizing the Welcome Page for each user
+Personalizing the Welcome Page for Each User
 --------------------------------------------

 The administrator can change both the welcome page and the main menu page individually for each user